upcliujie/mesa/docs/ci/docker.rst

-Since dEQP takes a long time to run, we mark the job as "parallel" at some level, which spawns multiple jobs from one definition, and then deqp-runner.sh takes the corresponding fraction of the test list for that job.
+Since dEQP takes a long time to run, we mark the job as "parallel" at some level, which spawns multiple jobs from one definition, and then :program:`deqp-runner.sh` takes the corresponding fraction of the test list for that job.

-To reduce dEQP runtime (or avoid tests with unreliable results), a deqp-runner.sh invocation can provide a list of tests to skip.
+To reduce dEQP runtime (or avoid tests with unreliable results), a :program:`deqp-runner.sh` invocation can provide a list of tests to skip.
 If your driver is not yet conformant, you can pass a list of expected failures, and the job will only fail on tests that aren't listed (look at the job's log for which specific tests failed).